-Below is a list of 5 of African black animation Films that are gauranteed to impress and have you demanding more.
+Below is a list of 5 of African African animation Films that are guaranteed to impress and have you demanding more.

 1. Mark Of Uru

-First up is my personal favourite Mark Of Uru.
+Our First African animation Film is my personal favourite Mark Of Uru.

 Azuka’s mother fails to hide the Birthmark from the Village, and Uru is marked for death in accordance with Tradition in order to prevent the curse of Uru from infecting the village.